BrennanLagasse/Graphing-Calculator-Programs/README.md

 # Graphing-Calculator-Programs

-Programs for graphing calculators.
+Programs to visualize Reimann sums for graphing calculators.
 Use TI Connect CE to download to calculators.